nyurik/kibana-vega-vis/README.md

 ### Sizing and positioning
 ##### Vega and VegaLite
-By default, Kibana Vega graphs will use `autosize = { type: 'fit', contains: 'padding' }` layout model for Vega and Vega Lite graphs.
+By default, Kibana Vega graphs will use `autosize = { type: 'fit', contains: 'padding' }` layout model for Vega and VegaLite graphs.
 The `fit` model uses all available space, and ignore `width` and `height` values, but respects the padding values.
 You may override this behaviour by specifying a different `autosize` value.

 ##### Vega on a map
 All Vega graphs will ignore `autosize`, `width`, `height`, and `padding` values, using `fit` model with zero padding.